 Are you a leader and professional artist or arts administrator working in the Ottawa community?
 Do you identify as a mentor, or have experience with mentor-mentee training?
 Becoming a mentor is a rewarding experience and a way to give back to your community and the next generation of arts professionals.
 In a mentee-driven partnership, the mentee determines the pace, route and destination.
 The mentor is then able to offer insights and counsel that are focused on the mentee’s objectives.
-Mentors will receive compensation of $25/hour, and attend a training/info session in February 2020, prior to the mentorships.
+Mentors will receive compensation for their participation, and attend a training/info session in February 2020, prior to the mentorships.

 How to Apply

 - We welcome artists and arts professionals of all disciplines, backgrounds, and career levels to apply

 - All applicants must live in the Ottawa region (within a 75km radius) and be 20 years or older

 - We encourage and will give priority to underrepresented artists who self-identify as deaf artists and artists with disabilities, new immigrant and refugee artists, First Nations, Inuit, Métis artists, LGBTQ+ artists, and artists of colour

 - If applying online is a barrier, please contact Arts Network Ottawa for alternative arrangements (written or oral applications)

 - We encourage applicants to apply in pairs, or identify a proposed mentor.

 *Arts Network Ottawa recognizes the Ontario Arts Council definition of a professional artist: recognized as a professional practicing artist by other artists working in the same field, have completed basic training (formal or informal) in your field(s), spend a significant amount of time practicing your art and seek payment for your work.